Table of Contents

 Santorini is a tourist hot-spot, so summers can be brutally hot and busy.
 Maybe I’m a little biased, but I feel like we visited at the perfect time.
-I highly recommend visited during the spring (April-May) and fall (September-October) shoulder seasons.
+I highly recommend visiting during the spring (April-May) and fall (September-October) shoulder seasons.

-Off to Athens…
+Off To Athens…